-Drake has two more shows in Sydney – if you were on the fence about buying a ticket, here are six reasons why you should buy one right now:
+Drake is playing three shows in Melbourne this month.
+Time Out went along to his debut performance in Sydney this week, and if you were on the fence about buying a ticket, here are six reasons why you should buy one right now.

 1. He gets the arena going up on a Tuesday

 It was early in the week – and the Champagne Papi was half an hour late on stage – but that didn’t dampen the mood.
 Support DJs got the crowds warmed up with floor filling, party starting tracks from Travis Scott, Cardi B and Kanye, but there was a lull in between.
 Finally arriving stage he announced, “I’m from Canada.
 And unlike other artists, I'm not here for money.
 I'm here to give you the biggest party tonight," And boy did he (unlike someone else we saw earlier this year).

 2. The mood, light and stage magic was perfect

 The first portion of Drizzy’s performance was about maximum energy (loads of jumping, sweat and Sydney shout outs) in minimal lighting.
 Smoke machines and strobes created a cage like prism, which was simple and effective.
 It drew your attention straight to the man of the night and managed to make a 20,000 seat arena feel intimate.
 The next part used a cool 2,000 LED globes strung from the roof.
 They oscillated between slowly moving pink orbs to fast-paced booming rainbow strobes, which were equal parts beautiful and atmospheric.

 3. Even if you get nosebleed tickets, you will still feeling the love